 I was reminded of this fact last week, while dining with Favorite Niece and her friend Sugar Pumpkin.
 Not only had I not written in 10 months, they said, but the blog link wasn’t even working.
 (I forgot to pay up for the domain name.)

 Apparently, Sugar Pumpkin wanted to re-read my last post, Six Point Five (6.5), about online dating, which she recently signed up for.
-If I were her dating coach (and thank goodness I’m not), I would seriously discourage her from reading that post.
-Unless she was trying to make herself feel better about her own experiences.
+If I were her dating coach (and thank goodness I’m not), I would discourage her from reading that post – unless she was trying to make herself feel better about her own experiences.
 But I have to keep my 2 loyal readers happy, so I promised to renew my domain name, and that I’d make an effort at a new blog post.

-I didn’t write for all those months because I lacked time, and lacked material.
-I was busy with a new job, and things on the dating front were going well for a change, which does not make for good copy.
-That’s not to say there weren’t some blog-worthy, moments (dating 2 Christophers for 2 months, for instance, both inadvertently invited to my birthday dinner, etc.) but it hardly seemed worth a post.
+I didn’t write for all those months because I lacked time.
+I had moved, and was busy with a new job, and things on the dating front were going well for a change, which does not always make for good copy.
+That’s not to say there weren’t some blog-worthy, moments, like dating 2 Christophers for a couple months, but I could never manage to pull a post together.

 More Food, Less Pain,